MSD-IRIMAS/Elastic_Warping_Vis/README.md

 ## Acknowledgments

-@e would like to thank the authors of the UCR, UEA and Monash archives for making the Time Series Classification/Regression/Forecasting datasets publicly available.
+We would like to thank the authors of the UCR, UEA and Monash archives for making the Time Series Classification/Regression/Forecasting datasets publicly available.
 We would also like to thank the Aeon time series machine learning python toolkit for their fast implementation of elastic similarity measures.